samschott/desktop-notifier/README.md

-On macOS 10.14 and higher, the implementation uses the `UNUserNotificationCenter` instead of the deprecated `NSUserNotificationCenter`. `UNUserNotificationCenter` restricts sending desktop notifications to signed executables.
+On macOS 10.14 and higher, the implementation uses the `UNUserNotificationCenter` instead of the deprecated `NSUserNotificationCenter`. `UNUserNotificationCenter` only allows signed executables to send desktop notifications.
 This means that notifications will only work if the Python executable or bundled app has been signed.
 Note that the installer from [python.org](https://python.org) provides a properly signed Python framework but **homebrew does not** (manually signing the executable installed by homebrew _should_ work as well).

-If you freeze your code with PyInstaller or a similar package, you must sign the resulting app bundle for notifications to work.
-An ad-hoc signature will be sufficient but signing with an Apple developer certificate is recommended for distribution.
+If you freeze your code with PyInstaller or a similar packaging solution, you must sign the resulting app bundle for notifications to work.
+An ad-hoc signature will be sufficient but signing with an Apple developer certificate is recommended for distribution and may be required on future releases of macOS.

 ## Requirements